Anaphylaxis: Research

 There are ongoing efforts to develop sublingual epinephrine to treat anaphylaxis.
 Trials of sublingual epinephrine, currently called AQST-108 (dipivefrin) and sponsored by Aquestive Therapeutics, are in phase 1 trials as of December 2021.
-Subcutaneous injection of the anti-IgE antibody omalizumab is being studied as a method of preventing recurrence, but it is not yet recommended.
+Subcutaneous injection of the anti-IgE antibody omalizumab is being studied as a method of preventing recurrence, but it is not yet recommended.Omalizumab-associated anaphylaxis has been observed in less than 0.1% of patients treated for moderate to severe persistent allergic asthma using subcutaneous omalizumab injections.